pelithne/appservice-to-containerapp/exercise3.md

   --endpoint-name "$FD_ENDPOINT_NAME" -n route-api --waf-policy fd-waf-secure
 ```

-### (Fallback Quick Test Path)
-If your region or subscription does not yet support Private Link for Container Apps, you can temporarily switch the app ingress to external, register the origin (Standard SKU), then revert—this earlier approach is omitted here for brevity but available in prior revisions.

 ## 9. Microsoft Defender for Cloud Enablement
 Enable plan(s) for Container Registries, Container Apps (via App Service plan coverage) and Key Vault.